 The Kubernetes cluster itself is a piece of infrastructure that you configure, update, and upgrade.
-We recommend using infrastructure as code (IaC) to manage a cluster, configure it, update it, and upgrade it.
+We recommend using Infrastructure as Code (IaC) tools like Deployment Manager and Terraform to manage a cluster, configure it, update it, and upgrade it.
 Kubernetes provides many primitives to help you safely roll out those changes:

 - PodDisruptionBudgets lets you specify a maximum number of unavailable Pods you're ready to accept during a maintenance event on the Kubernetes cluster.